Alwar district: Bhangarh Haunted Fort

-Banghar Fort is a haunted fort, and the Archaeological Survey of India has put up a board on the fort gate stating it is prohibited for tourists to stay inside the fort area after sunset and before sunrise.
+Bhangarh Fort is a haunted fort, and the Archaeological Survey of India has put up a board on the fort gate stating it is prohibited for tourists to stay inside the fort area after sunset and before sunrise.
 This fort has become a major tourist attraction.

 This Royal Rao Haveli (300 years old), Nizam Nagar (Laxmangarh) is only 25 km from Kesroli fort, Agara-Delhi Road.
 Ruled and established by H.H.
 Rao Bhero Singh (Riyastdar), who was the relative of H.H Yashwant Singh, the King of Alwar.

-Sariska Tiger Reserve is also located in the district, and Arvari River flows through this district.
+Sariska Tiger Reserve is also located in the district, and Arvari and other rivers flows through this district.
 Hill Fort Kesroli, currently a heritage hotel, is also nearby at Kesroli.

 Neemrana is an important heritage fort on NH-48, near Behror.